 Adequate exercise is one of the best health investments you can make.
 Exercise releases feel-good hormones such as dopamine and stimulates the production of the neurotransmitter serotonin, a chemical that is often targeted by antidepressants in the form of SSRIs (Selective Serotonin Reuptake Inhibitors) .

 Try to find an exercise regime that suits your needs and gets you excited about keeping active; a combination of strength training and cardio exercise throughout the week can bring with it a whole host of benefits, including boosting your hormone levels!

 Manage stress levels

 Whether your work day has been busier than usual or that college assignment isn’t working out the way you imagined - everyday stresses can wreak havoc on your mind, body and hormone levels.

-The two major hormones affected by stress include adrenaline and cortisol and chronic stress has the potential to keep cortisol levels elevated which can put you at risk of anxiety, digestive problems and heart disease .
+The two major hormones affected by stress include adrenaline and cortisol (aptly known as the stress hormone) and chronic stress has the potential to keep cortisol levels elevated which can put you at risk of anxiety, digestive problems and heart disease .